Codex

 AGENTS.mdat the repo root for house rules and a.codex/config.tomlfor per-repo tooling preferences.
 See Codex config reference. - Run non-interactively with

-codex exec --full-auto --jsonfor CI / scheduled workflows.
+codex exec --sandbox workspace-write --jsonfor CI / scheduled workflows.
 See non-interactive mode. - Pick the right model.
 Start with

 gpt-5.3-codex; the models page lists what’s available. - Review enterprise privacy + trust.
 See OpenAI enterprise privacy and trust.openai.com.